Offices of Code Administration

 The City of Yakima has partnered with the Washington State Department of Revenue, Business Licensing Service (BLS) for the administration of City business license applications and renewals.
 The City will continue to process and administer regulatory license applications and renewals.
 Visit our Business License page for City of Yakima licensing information.

-Visit our Code Compliance page to find out more about the kind of neighborhood nuisances that our office addresses, and how to report a violation.
+Visit our Code Compliance page to find out more about the property maintenance code, the kind of neighborhood nuisances that our office addresses, and how to report a violation.

 Online Permit Center